 Often referred to as product documentation or the Help and Support center on some websites, a knowledge base is an internal database of all company and product-related information that may be of use to customers and employees.

 It helps customers gain more detailed information about your product’s features, use cases, pricing plans, and ways to troubleshoot common issues.
-It’s also a good place for employees to reference for product information.
+It’s also a good place for employees to reference for product information and find answers to common questions customers may have about the company’s product/service.

 If you’re one for textbook definitions, here’s one from Atlassian: “A knowledge base is a self-serve online library of information about a product, service, department, or topic.”